Shiranian History/Origin

-Although initially a designer breed, some Shiranians now find themselves in shelters or rescue groups.
+Although initially a hybrid dog breed, some Shiranians now find themselves in shelters or rescue groups.
 If you’re interested in this breed, consider adopting from local shelters or specific Shih Tzu, Pomeranian, or Shiranian rescues.
 Shiranians are recognized by the American Canine Hybrid Club, Designer Dogs Kennel Club, International Designer Canine Registry, Designer Breed Registry, and Dog Registry of America Inc.

-Shiranians are described as friendly and playful, with the size and energy of an average lap dog.
+Shiranians are one of the dog breeds described as friendly and playful, with the size and energy of an average lap dog.
 They enjoy a good nap just as much as a play session.
 While they may not be overly eager to learn new tricks, these lively pups thrive on interaction and attention.
-The Shiranian typically inherits a blend of traits from both parent breeds, combining the friendliness and attentiveness of the Shih Tzu with the intelligence and trainability of the Pomeranian.

 Shiranians may present a few challenges, particularly due to their potential stubbornness inherited from the Shih Tzu parent.
 This can make training somewhat difficult, as they might not be as eager to learn new commands or tricks.